genomicsclass/book/pages/clustering_and_heatmaps.md

 ## Clustering

-The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/ml/clustering_and_heatmaps.Rmd).

 We will demonstrate the concepts and code needed to perform clustering analysis with the tissue gene expression data: